ddc-java-14/greentrax/docs/index.md

 - Import account information from already existing spending trackers.
 - Import information from bank accounts to have up-to-date spending records.
 - Import current credit score
+- Supporting multiple users on the same device